 Too much of anything can become a problem, and women who experience discomfort due to overly large breasts often know this best.
-Fortunately, breast reduction from our experienced plastic and cosmetic surgeon, Dr. Anthony Wilson, may be able to help.
+Fortunately, breast reduction from our experienced plastic and cosmetic surgeon, Dr. Richard Zeff, may be able to help.
 This popular procedure is designed to reduce the size of the breasts and minimize or eliminate pain caused by excess breast tissue.
 In addition to greater physical comfort, other benefits include the potential for increased confidence and quality of life.
-During your initial consultation, Dr. Wilson will take the time to thoroughly evaluate your individual needs and discuss your cosmetic goals.
+During your initial consultation, Dr. Zeff will take the time to thoroughly evaluate your individual needs and discuss your cosmetic goals.

 You can learn more about breast reduction surgery or schedule a consultation by contacting our practice today.
 We look forward to hearing from you soon.

 Women who are considering breast reduction typically have large, pendulous breasts that cause physical pain and/or interfere with their daily lives (such as making exercising or finding comfortable, well-fitting clothing difficult).
 Most patients should be over 18 and have breasts that have reached full development; however, in special cases breast reduction may be performed prior to these stages if the symptoms are severe enough to warrant intervention.
 It’s also important for women to understand the potential risks of surgery and to have realistic expectations for the result.

 In medically indicated cases, breast reduction may be partially or fully covered by medical insurance.
 There are often several steps required to qualify, and we recommend speaking with your insurance representative about your coverage if considering this approach.
 Additionally, we offer a wide range of financing options to help bring this procedure into your budget.